-The new Ezone 98 Tour will be available to buy online in early August 2022 so I thought it would be a good idea to look at the racket specs of the Yonex Ezone 98 Tour 2022 to see how it compares to the previous version of the racket that was released in 2020.
+The new Ezone 98 Tour is now available to buy online so I thought it would be a good idea to look at the specs of the new 2022 version to see how it compares to the previous version that was released in 2020.

 Yonex Ezone 98 Tour 2022 vs 2020

-For this racket comparison, we will compare the 2022 and 2020 versions of the Yonex Ezone 98 Tour.
+For this racket comparison, I will compare the 2022 and 2020 versions of the Ezone 98 Tour.

 Racket Specs Comparison

 |Power:||Low to Medium||Low to Medium|